angeldollface/miru/README.markdown

 ## ABOUT :books:

-Since I like microservices and APIs, I decided to write my own tiny library for my fellow crabs that brings them the functionality they need to implement microservices.
+Since I like microservices and APIs, I decided to write my own tiny library for my fellow crabs bringing them the functionality they need to implement microservices in a light(-hearted) way.
 This repository contains the source code for this library, ***Miru***.
 Also, there was too much drama around Actix Web.
 If you know, you know.
+An example can be found in the `examples` directory.

 ## STATUS :warning: